-- Using two tablespoons, alternate dropping portions of cream cheese and portions of the reserved brownie batter all of the top of the batter that is in the pan.
+- Using two tablespoons, alternate dropping portions of cream cheese and portions of the reserved brownie batter all over the top of the batter that is in the pan.
 Use the tip of a sharp knife to swirl the batter together.
+The brownie batter will be thicker than the cream cheese batter, just take your time moving in a figure 8 or back and forth motion and they will swirl together.
 Don’t swirl too deep; you are mostly just making visible swirls in the top layer of brownie and cream cheese.
-There will be some chocolate chips in the brownie batter, so if you get stuck swirling just lift your knife and drag it through another spot.

-- Bake for 30-35 minutes until it is mostly set but there is still a slight jiggle in the cheesecake areas.
-You can check doneness with a toothpick; moist fudgy crumbs and melted chocolate are OK, just no thin raw brownie batter.
+- Bake for 32-37 minutes until it is mostly set but there is still a slight jiggle in the cheesecake areas.
+You can check doneness with a toothpick; moist fudgy crumbs and melted chocolate are OK.
 Be careful not to over bake.
-If you notice your cheesecake swirls darkening you can loosely cover the baking dish with foil for the last 5 minutes or so (I did not find this necessary).
+If you notice your cheesecake swirls darkening you can loosely cover the baking dish with foil for the last 5 minutes or so.
 Remove from the oven and place on a cooling rack to cool completely (this will take several hours).